the-ai-engineer/ai-agents-from-scratch/08-agent-loop/README.md

 The key insight: the LLM sees the tool results and can decide what to do next.
 Need more information?
 Call another tool.
 Ready to answer?
 Return text.

+> **"Agents are models using tools in a loop"**
+>
+> This simple definition captures the essence of autonomous agents.
+Everything else is refinement of this core pattern.

 ### Why This Works

 The conversation history is critical.
 After each tool execution, you append: